borango/borango.github.io/PANBESY/index.md

 My perspective on this situation is that we simply **adhere to different belief systems**.

 Some while ago we have chosen to believe in certain assumptions.
 Since then we keep believing our own belief system.
 It is unlikely that either of us will change our beliefs.
-What members of the other belief system call "scientific facts", we refuse as "wrong or unproven assumptions".
+What members of one belief system call "scientific facts", the others refuse as "wrong or unproven assumptions".
 We even use the same terms and similar logic in our explanations.
 The **difference** is just the **set of assumptions** that we have chosen to believe.

-Fortunately we agree on much more than we thought we do.
+**Fortunately we agree on much more than we thought we do.**

-**I assume that we all believe in, and aspire, health.**
+For example, I assume that we all believe in, and aspire, health.

 In our belief systems we hold different assumptions about what is needed to achieve *health*.
-But we do agree on the general concept of health, and that health is an important value to us.
+But we do agree on the general concept of health, and that health is an important value for us.
+As it is for every human being.

+The map to the right highlights these values that we have in common.

+---

+<object class="clear" id="graph_3" width="50%" data="../panbesy_1/graph-local.svg" type="image/svg+xml" alt="simplified knowledge map containing assumed causes and effects from immune system to pandemic" ></object>

 I guess that we agree on our immune system.
 At least that it exists and how it used to work.